undergrad-partner-school

 Student Organizations

 This school has 230 open-membership student organizations you can participate in.
-That includes sororities and fraternities.
-7 percent of male and 10 of female students participate in different organizations at State University of New York at Oswego.
-The student organization with the highest level of popularity is Accounting Society, followed by Dance Organization (Del Sarte) and Outdoor Club.
+This number includes sororities and fraternities.
+7 percent of male and 10 of female students are active in different organizations at State University of New York at Oswego.
+The student organization that has the biggest membership is Accounting Society, followed by Dance Organization (Del Sarte) and Outdoor Club.
 Other popular student organizations at this school are student radio/television stations (WNYO and WTOP) and club/intramural sports.

 There is a drama club you can join if acting is something that interests you.
 For students who have a passion for media and communication, State University of New York at Oswego publishes its own newspaper and has its own radio station.